Last updated: February 2, 2026

 Return to Topics

-[1] See Margaret Martin’s blog and video on her website.
+[1] See Margaret Martin’s video on her website.

 [2] In the Forum at www.YinYoga.com, I have written a longer response to Margaret’s blog called yin poses/osteoporosis.